MatyasGreff/salon-app-booking-api/README.md

 # Salon booking api

-This is the repository for the booking API used in the Salon pplication.
+This is the repository for the booking API used in the Salon application.

 ## To run the API locally